 Alarms in homes, businesses and other buildings must be registered with Strathcona County Enforcement Services.
 For details, see Bylaw 31-2008, the Alarm Systems Bylaw.

 - A one-time fee of $30 will apply to register an alarm.
 The registration is non-transferable when the property title is changed or the resident moves within Strathcona County.
 If a property owner has not registered and the RCMP respond to a false alarm, the owner may be fined $300 in addition to a false alarm response fee.

 - A permit holder shall not be charged a response fee on the first false alarm response generated within the calendar year.
-Should there be a third false alarm attended by the RCMP - the property owner will be charged a response fee. ( $75.00 for a residence, $100.00 for a commercial building up to 500 square meters and $150.00 for a building over 500 square meters.)
-If the RCMP respond to three (3) false alarms within a six month period, the alarm permit will be revoked, and the property owner is subject to a $300.00 fine for any false alarm that occur prior to the new permit being issued.
+Should there be subsequent false alarms attended by the RCMP, the property owner will be charged a response fee.
+If the RCMP respond to three (3) false alarms within a six month period, the alarm permit will be revoked.
+The property owner may be subjected to a $300.00 fine for any false alarm that occur prior to the new permit being issued.
 The property owner will be required to re-register the alarm at a fee of $30.00.

 Registering your alarm system

 - Apply for your alarm permit online via ePermits

 - Print off and complete the application form